gr0uch/simulacra/README.md

 ## Caveats

-- The `delete` keyword will not trigger a DOM update, due to lack of reflection on this keyword.
+- The `delete` keyword will not trigger a DOM update.
+ES6 `Proxy` fixes this, but not many JavaScript engines support it, and it can't be polyfilled.
 - Out-of-bounds array index assignment will not work, because the number of settters is equal to the length of the array.
-- The bound data object may not contain any getters & setters of its own, since they will be overridden by Simulacra.js.
+- The bound data object may not contain any conflicting getters & setters, since they will be overridden by Simulacra.js.

 ## Under the Hood

 This library is written in ES5 syntactically, and makes use of:

-- Object property getters & setters (ES5)
+- Object.defineProperty (ES5)
 - WeakMap (ES6)
 - TreeWalker (DOM Level 2)
 - Node.isEqualNode (DOM Level 3)